ECM893/ECM893.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-Boston-based ML/AI bioinformatician, and both a Marine Corps and Peace Corps veteran.
+Boston-based ML/AI Biomedical Engineer/Bioinformatician, and Marine Corps/Peace Corps veteran.

 I am all about tinkering, tuning, efficiency, excellence.
 After years of lab-based work in [protein engineering](https://pubs.acs.org/doi/10.1021/acs.bioconjchem.7b00668), I jumped on the [computational train](https://open.bu.edu/items/f152dd51-429f-4703-be07-eddcdb51919f).
 I work with Boston-based biopharmaceutical startups, architecting multi-omics data pipelines to make protein property predictions.